CDPA-SCA/Cross-Device-Profiled-Attack/README.md

 ### Different_Devices

 1. **XMEGA**.
 Unprotected software AES-128 implementation.
 Side-channel traces are acquired from eight XMEGA chips.
 The secret keys (first byte) for the eight devices are set to 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07, 0x08.
-2. **XMEGA_masked**.
-Simulated masking scheme implemented by LD and ST assembly instructions.
-Side-channel traces are acquired from eight XMEGA chips.
-The secret keys (first byte) for the eight devices are set to 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07, 0x08.
-3. **SAKURA_AES**.
+2. **SAKURA_AES**.
 Unprotected hardware AES-128 implementation.
 Side-channel traces are acquired from three SAKURA-G boards.
 The last round keys (second byte) for the three devices are 0x21, 0xCD, and 0x8F.
-4. **CHES_CTF_2018**.
+3. **CHES_CTF_2018**.
 Masked software AES-128 implementation.
 We use the dataset provided by [Perin et al](https://github.com/AISyLab/EnsembleSCA "Perin et al").
 The secret keys  (first byte) for the profiling and target devices are 0x17 and 0x2E.
 This dataset is available at [https://github.com/AISyLab/EnsembleSCA](https://github.com/AISyLab/EnsembleSCA).

 ### Different_Implementations
 We simulate different implementations by adding artificial countermeasures/noise to the original [ASCAD](https://github.com/ANSSI-FR/ASCAD "ASCAD") dataset.
 These experiments simulate a complex attack scenario that the target device is treated as a black box that can turn on side-channel countermeasures.
 The added countermeasures/noise include: